 - When did you first notice these problems?

-- Have your child's teachers or other caregivers reported similar behaviors in your child?
+- Have your child's teachers or other caregivers reported problem behaviors in your child?

-- How often over the last six months has your child had an angry and irritable mood, shown argumentative and defiant behavior, or been vindictive?
+- About how often over the last six months has your child had an angry and irritable mood, argued with or defied people in authority, or purposely hurt others' feelings?

-- In what settings does your child demonstrate these behaviors?
+- In what settings does your child show these behaviors?

-- Do any particular situations seem to trigger negative or defiant behavior in your child?
+- Do any specific situations seem to trigger problem behavior in your child?

-- How have you been handling your child's disruptive behavior?
+- How have you been handling your child's problem behavior?

-- How do you typically discipline your child?
+- How do you usually discipline your child?

 - How would you describe your child's home and family life?

-- What stressors has the family been dealing with?
+- What kinds of stress has your family been dealing with?

-- Has your child been diagnosed with any other medical or mental health conditions?
+- Does your child have any other medical or mental health conditions?